 To repair Windows 10/11 using DISM and SFC, use the following steps:

-Step 1: Check for component store corruption
+Step 1: Repair the component store

 Open an elevated command prompt and type the following command, and press Enter: